pulkitjalan/multicache/README.md

 ### Put

-The `put` method works a little differently to `putMulti`.
-Where `putMulti` accepts a key value array as the first parameter and the number of minutes to store for as the second parameter, the `put` method takes two separate arrays as the first two parameters and minutes as the third parameter.
+The `put` method works a little differently to `putMany`.
+Where `putMany` accepts a key value array as the first parameter and the number of minutes to store for as the second parameter, the `put` method takes two separate arrays as the first two parameters and minutes as the third parameter.

 Eg: